 A BBA Core Requirement The nature and scope of economics.
-Topics include scarcity and choice, consumer behaviour, demand and supply, elasticity, the theory of the firm, income distribution and applications.
+Topics include scarcity and choice, consumer behaviour, demand and supply, elasticity, the theory of the firm, income

 PRINCIPLES OF MACROECONOMICS

 BBA Core Requirment Topics include national income determination, unemployment, inflation, fiscal policy, the central bank, monetary policy, international trade and the balance of payments.